Life's Too Good

-Life's Too Good is the debut studio album by Icelandic alternative rock group the Sugarcubes.
-It was released in April 1988 by One Little Indian in the UK and Europe and in May 1988 by Elektra Records in the US.
+Life's Too Good is the debut studio album by Icelandic alternative rock band the Sugarcubes.
+It was released 25 April 1988 by One Little Indian in the UK and Europe and in May 1988 by Elektra Records in the US.
 The album was an unexpected success and brought international attention for the band, especially to lead singer Björk, who would launch a successful solo career in 1993.

 Consisting of veterans of Reykjavík's early 1980s rock culture, the band took elements of the post-punk sound that characterised the scene, intending to create a humorous take on pop music's optimism, which is reflected in the album's title.
 Despite never having intended to be taken seriously, and because of the success of their debut and their contractual obligations, the Sugarcubes went on to release two further studio albums.

 Release

 The lead single "Birthday" was released on Derek Birkett's One Little Indian Records in August 1987.
 After influential magazine NME declared it "Single of the Week", the Sugarcubes, especially lead singer Björk, unexpectedly got the attention of the British music press.
 Across the following months, the band reluctantly appeared on the covers of the United Kingdom's most prominent pop magazines and experienced "massive hype" which generated a wave of interest from the press and the public.
 Despite offers by major labels like Warner Bros. and PolyGram, none of these labels were willing to give the Sugarcubes complete creative control, so the band decided to record the album themselves and release it on One Little Indian.
 Life's Too Good was finally released in April 1988.
 "Coldsweat" and "Deus" were issued as singles prior to the album's release in January and April 1988 respectively, while the Jesus and Mary Chain's remix of "Birthday" (subtitled the "Christmas Mix") was released as a single in August 1988.
 "Motorcrash" followed as the album's final single in November 1988.

 While recording Life's Too Good, the Sugarcubes had befriended Howard Thompson, who worked in Elektra Records' A&R division; he orchestrated a licensing deal and the album was released in the United States.
 "Birthday" proved to be very successful on American college radio, before crossing over to mainstream radio.
 To the band's frustration, the American media also focused on Björk.
 At the end of 1988, the Sugarcubes undertook an American tour, which evolved into an international tour catapulted by the album's growing sales.